 2. Traditional wooden bed

 Have you ever noticed how a solid teak or sheesham bed frame can instantly ground a room's aesthetic?
 These sturdy pieces often feature intricate carvings or turned legs that showcase the incredible skill of local Indian artisans.
-A heavy wooden bed acts as the focal point of the bedroom, offering a sense of permanence and history that mass-produced furniture simply cannot styled with light-colored linens, the dark wood tones pop beautifully, creating a rich setup is ideal for anyone who appreciates the "old world" charm of ancestral homes while wanting a durable, long-lasting furniture piece for their home.
+A heavy wooden bed acts as the focal point of the bedroom, offering a sense of permanence and history that mass-produced furniture simply cannot replicate.
+When styled with light-colored linens, the dark wood tones pop beautifully, creating a rich contrast.
+This setup is ideal for anyone who appreciates the "old world" charm of ancestral homes while wanting a durable, long-lasting furniture piece for their home.

 3. Jharokha wall decor